nlangle/anythink/README.md

-# this is cloned from my git.io acct:wq
+# this is cloned from my git.io acct